yanliu1111/dashboard-flask-echarts/README.md

 - **CTE** was used to create a temporary table, which combined the 4 cities and other cities together, then we can get the Top 5 cities confirmed cases.

   💡 **Note**: **CTE** is only available in MySQL 8.0 or above.
 I like to use subquery and CTE, make the query more logical and unit, and this is good example for using **CTE** for recommendation. 😀

+3. 📊 ECharts (Apache)

+   **ECharts** is a free, powerful charting and visualization library offering an easy way of adding intuitive, interactive, and highly customizable charts to your commercial products.
+It is written in pure JavaScript and based on zrender, which is a whole new lightweight canvas library.

+   In this project, I downloaded `echarts.min.js` and `china.js` and `worldcloud.js` as the main js files for the dashboard.

+   Then, for 6 pattern with different charts-type and custom design, I downloaded the source code from [ECharts](https://echarts.apache.org/examples/en/index.html), and modified them to fit my project.